 Congressional Art Competition

 The Congressional Art Competition is an annual bipartisan tradition where high school students from across the nation compete to display their artwork in the United States Capitol.
-The 2025 competition is now open!
-Representative Kelly encourages all eligible students to participate and to showcase their talents.

 WATCH Rep. Kelly's message encouraging students to participate in this year's competition!

-For the 2025 Congressional Art Competition, please see the rules and guidelines that participating artists were required to adhere to below:
+For the 2026 Congressional Art Competition, please see the rules and guidelines that participating artists were required to adhere to below:

 - The competition is open to high school students.
 Students should enter the competition in the district they reside, not where they attend school.